reinaris/spree_scan_and_go/README.md

-SpreeScanAndGo
+Spree Scan And Go
 ==============

-Find shipments and orders with you barcode scanner.
+Find orders, shipments and users with you barcode scanner.
+This extension is usefull when you use a barcode scanner with you Spree shop.
+If you print a barcode to your printable orders or packing slips, you can easily scan this barcode to view the order or shipment in your Spree admin.

+Created for Spree 2-1-stable (2.1.4)

 Installation
 ------------